 - 1. Mark a start and finish line around 10 cm apart on your flat surface (paper plate/Perspex board/other). - 2.
-Pour 100 mL of your thick liquid (honey/other) into a cup

-- 3. Measure the temperature of the liquid and record it into your results table. - 4.
+Pour 100ml of your thick liquid (honey/other) into a beaker. - 3.
+Measure the temperature of the liquid and record it into your results table. - 4.
 Set up your flat surface onto your prop (wooden block/thick book/other) as shown in figure 6. - 5.
-Put a teaspoon of the liquid on the start line. - 6.
+Put a pipette full of your liquid on the start line. - 6.
 Time how long it takes for your liquid to reach the finish line, using the stopwatch. - 7.
 Clean off your flat surface. - 8.
-Slowly and gently start to heat the remaining liquid, using the wooden spoon to stir frequently, ensuring the liquid is the same temperature throughout.
+Slowly and gently start to heat the remaining liquid in the beaker, using the glass rod to stir frequently, ensuring the liquid is the same temperature throughout.

-Be very careful not to touch or get any warm liquid on you as it can burn!
+Be very careful not to heat the glass quickly as it could shatter, also be very careful not to touch or get any warm liquid on you as it can burn!

-- 9. Keep measuring the temperature (being careful that you are measuring the temperature of the liquid and not the pan).
-When the temperature has increased by 5°C take another teaspoon of liquid and place it on the start line. - 10.
+- 9. Keep measuring the temperature (being careful that you are measuring the temperature of the liquid and not the glass).
+When the temperature has increased by 5°C suck up a pipette full of it and place it on the start line. - 10.
 Time how long it takes for it to reach the finish line. - 11.
 Keep heating the liquid and repeat three more times, recording your results in the table.